githubcdr/docker-elk/README.md

 # Elasticsearch, Logstash and Kibana 5.0 on Alpine Linux

-##
+## Warning

-WIP: Converting my default Debian Logstash to the lean and mean Alpine s6 combo
+Work in progess, converting my default Debian Logstash to the lean and mean Alpine s6 combo

-##

-Not ready for production yet